 Data transformation is a crucial process in the realm of data warehousing and business intelligence, as it enables organizations to convert raw data into a format that is suitable for analysis and decision-making.
-This process involves a series of steps, including data extraction, data cleaning, data conversion, and data loading, which ultimately result in the creation of a unified and consistent view of an organization's data.
-The goal of data transformation is to ensure that data is accurate, complete, and consistent, and that it can be easily accessed and analyzed by business users.
+This process involves a series of steps that help to extract, transform, and load (ETL) data from various sources into a centralized repository, such as a data warehouse.
+The goal of data transformation is to create a unified view of an organization's data, which can be used to support business intelligence activities, such as reporting, analytics, and data mining.

 Introduction to Data Transformation